Zen-Lex/zen-lex.github.io/content/projects/spotify_history.en.md

 editPost:
   URL: "https://github.com/Zen-lex/historify"
   Text: "Source Code" # edit text
-  appendFilePath: false # to append file path to Edit link
+  appendFilePath: true # to append file path to Edit link
 ---

-#### A simple client-side web app to display the last songs listen with your Spotify account EN
+#### A simple client-side web app to display the last songs listen with your Spotify account

 ### Two ways to try it